avalonv/reCBZ/README.md

     recbz --epub --size 1125x1500 'Our Dreams at Dusk v01.cbz' 'Our Dreams at Dusk v02.cbz'

-To repack all books in the current directory (e.g. a series), use a '*' to match .cbz files:
+To reference many files at once (e.g. a series), use a '*'.
+This is known as [pattern globbing](https://en.wikipedia.org/wiki/Glob_(programming)).

     recbz ./*.cbz

 - On Windows, slashes '/' should be replaced with backslashes '\\'

+Merge the contents of all volumes of 'How do We Relationship' into a single book:

+    recbz --join 'How do We Relationship'*.cbz

 Automatically convert and repack all books on the 'Blame!' folder: